Survivorship: During and After Treatment

 Service animals

-Service animals (most often dogs) are trained to work with or do certain tasks for someone with a physical, sensory, or mental disability.
+Service animals, most often dogs, are trained to work with or do certain tasks for someone with a physical, sensory, or mental disability.
 There are different types of service animals.
-For example, a service animal may guide someone who is blind, alert a person with diabetes when their blood sugar levels are too high or low, detect an anxiety attack and help calm the person, remind a person with depression to take their medication, or assist a person in a wheel chair.
+For example, a service animal may:

 Service animals are allowed to go almost anywhere with their owner, even places where animals are often not allowed.
-If you have a service animal and will be going to a cancer care facility, contact the health care provider ahead of time to let them know.
+If you have a service animal and will be going to a cancer care facility, contact them ahead of time to let them know.

 It is important to know that there are times when service animals may not be allowed.
-And if the animal is causing problems or the owner cannot provide full care or control the animal, the owner may be asked to remove the animal.
+If the animal is causing problems or the owner can’t control the animal, the owner may be asked to remove the animal.

-Hospital facility dogs most often work in children’s hospitals.
-These dogs are specially trained to work alongside handlers, providing animal-assisted therapy for children and teens with cancer and their families.
+Facility dogs are specially trained to work with handlers to provide animal-assisted interventions (AAIs) in health care settings.
+These dogs provide animal-assisted therapy for children and teens with cancer and their families.
 They work as part of the cancer care team.
-Facility dogs can:

 • Distract and provide comfort to children and teens during procedures